-The second Sisters Only Language Summit is taking place on 25th July 2020 and uTalk are excited to be sponsoring the event!
-We sat down with Desta, one of the organisers and the founder of Languages through Music to ask her about herself, her business, and what she thinks the summit is going to be like.
+The third Sisters Only Language Summit is taking place on 30th January 2021 and uTalk are excited to be sponsoring the event for a second time!
+Last July, we sat down with Desta, one of the organisers and the founder of Languages through Music to ask her about herself, her business, and what she thinks the summit is going to be like.

 So, Desta, here’s our first question: how did you first get into language learning?